browserify/module-deps/readme.markdown

 * opts.packageFilter - transform the parsed package.json contents before using
 the values. `opts.packageFilter(pkg)` should return the new `pkg` object to use.

+* opts.amdMode - check for AMD-style dependencies as well.
+Report dependency format for each file.

 # transforms

 module-deps can be configured to run source transformations on files before